 iPollingTM Results Review

-Recently, Peeriosity’s iPollingTM was used by the Payment Services Manager at member company to explore the idea of charging business units for the costs of new vendor setups and as a way to increase visibility to and influence behavior with the result of better controlling the vendor creation process.
-Responses were posted real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.
-Using this approach, the poll author was able to quickly gain insights to his issue, which he described as follows:
+Recently, Peeriosity’s iPollingTM was used by the Payment Services Manager at a member company to explore the idea of charging business units for the costs of new vendor setups and as a way to increase visibility and influence behavior with the result of better controlling the vendor creation process.
+Responses were posted in real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.
+Using this approach, the poll author was able to quickly gain insights into his issue, which he described as follows:

-While historically our Shared Services operation created and maintained all new 3rd party vendors on behalf of the business, is there a need to cross charge a fee to individual businesses for new vendor codes to help influence behaviors?
-Would this assist with getting users to understand that some of the possible savings with a new vendor are likely to be offset by the cost of creating, maintaining and risk assessing these new vendors?
+While historically our Shared Services operation created and maintained all-new 3rd party vendors on behalf of the business, is there a need to cross-charge a fee to individual businesses for new vendor codes to help influence behaviors?
+Would this assist with getting users to understand that some of the possible savings with a new vendor are likely to be offset by the cost of creating, maintaining, and risk assessing these new vendors?
 Plus, the additional complexity for users to select the best vendor when the vendor file has grown in part because there aren’t controls in place to limit the addition of new vendors.